Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 Thanks to its dual-fuel technology, the Westinghouse WGen3600DF provides a 120V output and offers both versatility and power.
 When utilizing gasoline, it delivers a running wattage of 3,600W and a starting wattage of 4,650W.
 Alternatively, when operating on propane, it provides 3,240 running watts and 4,180 starting watts.

-With a noise rating of 68 dBA (less noisy than a normal conversation), the generator features a standard recoil pull-rope starting mechanism, but also a no-fuss and convenient electric starter (battery included).
-Furthermore, the WGen3600DF can be remotely started, providing users with added ease of use (key fob included).
+Enjoying a noise rating of 68 dBA (less noisy than a normal conversation), this generator can be started thanks to a conventional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+In addition, the WGen3600DF also supports remote starting, enhancing user convenience (key fob included).

-With a fuel capacity of 4 gallons, the WGen3600DF can operate for up to 14 hours using gasoline (fuel consumption around 0.29 GPH), or for up to 16.5 hours (on a 20 lbs tank - propane consumption around 0.28 GPH) using propane.
+As for its running time, the WGen3600DF, along with its 4 gallons fuel capacity, can run for up to 14 hours with a full tank filled with gasoline (fuel consumption around 0.29 GPH).
+If propane is used, it can operate for up to 16.5 hours (on a 20 lbs tank - propane consumption around 0.28 GPH).

-Considering its high Total Harmonic Distortion (THD) of less than 23%, it is not recommended to rely on the WGen3600DF for powering sensitive electronic devices.
+Given the WGen3600DF's high Total Harmonic Distortion (THD) of less than 23%, it is advisable to avoid using it to power sensitive electronic devices.

 Outlets